-The Floquet Hamiltonian is also non-Hermitian in the case considered in the present work, but for a different reason.
-Here we assume that the medium can be modelled as an ensemble of individual systems with a finite number of bound energy eigenstates, and that some of these bound states may decay radiatively or otherwise.
-For example, the methods outlined in the present article have recently been applied to the calculation of the absorption of a weak probe beam by a sample of cuprous oxide (Cu$_2$O) driven by a strong microwave field \cite{Brewin2024}.
-In that system, the probe beam couples the valence band (treated as a single bound state) to broad Rydberg excitons decaying through interaction with phonons.
-These methods could also be applied, e.g., to the spectroscopy of a strongly driven atomic vapour for which the excited atoms decay radiatively.
+{The present theory concerns the absorption of a weak beam by a medium modelled as an ensemble of individual systems with a finite number of bound energy eigenstates, for the case where some of these bound states may decay radiatively or otherwise.} For example, the methods outlined { below} have recently been applied to the calculation of the absorption of a weak probe beam by a sample of cuprous oxide (Cu$_2$O) driven by a strong microwave field \cite{Brewin2024}. { In this system, the probe beam couples broad Rydberg excitons decaying through interaction with phonons to the valence band (treated as a single bound state).} These methods could also be applied, e.g., to the spectroscopy of a strongly driven atomic vapour for which the excited atoms decay radiatively.
 The quantum state of such media can usually be described by a density matrix satisfying the Lindblad master equation.
-Floquet approaches to this issue have been discussed in the literature --- e.g., \cite{Ho1986,Jacobs2014,LeBoite2020,Chen2024} and, in regard to the optical properties of the medium, \cite{Wang1987,Nakano1994,Nakano1995,Sauvan2009,Tanasittikosol2012,Gu2018,Mishra2019}.
-However, and as shown in this article, the Lindblad master equation reduces to a set of simpler equations when the probe field is weak enough to be treated in first order of perturbation theory, with each decaying bound state being associated with a complex energy.
-I.e., the real energies $\hbar\omega^{(i)}$, $i=0,1,2,\ldots$, of the different states included in the model are replaced by the complex energies $\hbar\omega^{(i)} - i\hbar\Gamma^{(i)}/2$, $i=0,1,2,\ldots$, where $\Gamma^{(i)}$ is the decay rate of state $i$.
+Floquet approaches to this {problem} have been discussed in the literature --- e.g., \cite{Ho1986,Jacobs2014,LeBoite2020,Chen2024} and, in regard to the optical properties of the medium, \cite{Wang1987,Nakano1994,Nakano1995,Sauvan2009,Tanasittikosol2012,Gu2018,Mishra2019}. { However, and as we show in this article, a full Lindblad-Floquet calculation is not necessary in the (quite common) case where the probe field is weak enough to be treated in first order of perturbation theory.
+Indeed, the master equation reduces to a set of simpler equations in this case, with each decaying bound state being associated with a complex energy.} I.e., the real energies $\hbar\omega^{(i)}$, $i=0,1,2,\ldots$, of the different states included in the model are replaced by the complex energies $\hbar\omega^{(i)} - i\hbar\Gamma^{(i)}/2$, $i=0,1,2,\ldots$, where $\Gamma^{(i)}$ is the decay rate of state $i$.